-High School Mathematics Registration Information 2020-2021
+High School Mathematics Registration Information 2021-2022

-- Standards for the fourth math courses have been revised and will be implemented in 2020-21.
+- Standards for the fourth math courses have been revised and will be implemented in 2020-2021.
 Courses with new standards include Math 4, Math 4 Honors, Precalculus Honors, Discrete Math for Computer Science and Discrete Math for Computer Science Honors. - AFM & SREB will no longer be offered.
-Credit recovery for AFM may be offered to students previously enrolled in this course. - A student's fourth mathematics course should be aligned with the student's post high school plans. - NC Math 4 is intended for students who will continue their education in a Non-Stem related field - PreCalculus Honors is intended for students who will continue their education in a Stem related field - Discrete Math for Computer Science is intended for students pursuing a Computer Science or related field
+Credit recovery for AFM may be offered to students previously enrolled in this course. - A student's fourth mathematics course should be aligned with the student's post high school plans. - NC Math 4 is intended for students who will continue their education in a Non-Stem related field. - Precalculus Honors is intended for students who will continue their education in a Stem related field. - Discrete Math for Computer Science is intended for students pursuing a Computer Science or related field.

-Recommendations for Most Rigorously Appropriate Mathematics Course Placement for Rising 9th Graders Schools will place students in appropriate course levels, based on any one or more data points below.
+Recommendations for Most Rigorously Appropriate Mathematics Course Placement for Rising 9th Graders

+Schools will place students in appropriate course levels, based on any one or more data points below.
-8 th Grade Course Data Source Threshold Recommendation

-8 th Grade Math Course Grade A or B in either level NC Math 1

-Math 8

-or

-8 th Grade EOG 4 or 5 NC Math 1 Honors

-Score for Math 3 NC Math 1

-2 and below Foundations of NC Math 1

-NC Math 1 Course Grade A or B NC Math 2 (Honors)

-NC Math 1 C or D NC Math 2

-IVO Maiii I or

-NC Math 1 EOC 3, 4, or 5 NC Math 2 (Honors)

-2 and below Foundations of NC Math 2 or NC

-Math 2
+8th Grade Course Data Source Threshold Recommendation 8 th Grade Math Course Grade A or B in either level NC Math 1 or Math 8 Oth Cook In FOC 4 or 5 NC Math 1 Honors 8 th Grade EOG Score for Math 3 NC Math 1 Score for Matri 2 and below Foundations of NC Math 1 NC Math 1 Course Grade A or B NC Math 2 (Honors) NC Matri 1 Course Grade C or D NC Math 2 NC Math 1 Math 1 or NC Math 1 EOC 3, 4, or 5 NC Math 2 (Honors) INC IVIALIT I LOC 2 and below Foundations of NC Math 2 or NC Math 2